SpriteLink/NIPAP/docs/install-debian.rst

     apt-get install nipapd

-apt-get will complain about that the packages cannot be authenticated.
-This is due to the NIPAP Debian repository not being signed.
-Ignore the warning and type 'y' to continue.
 During installation, the nipapd package will ask if you want to automatically load the needed database structure and start nipapd on startup - answer Yes to both questions.
 After the installation is done, you will have the PostgreSQL database server and all the other necessary dependencies installed.

 Web UI